NAMD/topicmodeling/README.md

 I have also added a fair ammount of tests, mainly to guide my refactoring of the code.
 Tests are still sparse, but will grow as the rest of the codebase sees more usage and refactoring.

+###Running the tests

+After you clone this repository, you can run the tests by going into the tests directory and running nosetests (nose required).

 Quick tutorial
 --------------